USS Pandemus: 1st commission, 1945–1946

 Pandemus departed New Orleans on 12 March 1945 for shakedown out of Panama City, Florida, and returned for alterations on 26 March 1945.
-On 4 April 1945 she stood down the Mississippi River, bound by way of the Panama Canal, Hawaii, the Marshall Islands, the Mariana Islands, and Ulithi Atoll to Hagushi anchorage, Okinawa.
-There she tended and repaired infantry 1945.
+On 4 April 1945, she stood down the Mississippi River, bound by way of the Panama Canal, Hawaii, the Marshall Islands, the Mariana Islands, and Ulithi Atoll to Hagushi anchorage, Okinawa.
+There she tended and repaired infantry in 1945.

 Pandemus touched at Guam and Saipan on her way to San Pedro Bay, Leyte, Philippine Islands.
 She serviced landing and small craft in that area and then at Okinawa and Shanghai, China.
-She put to sea from Shanghai on 21 December 1945 and steamed by way of Pearl Harbor, Hawaii, to San Pedro, Los Angeles, arriving there on 5 February 1946.
+She was put to sea from Shanghai on 21 December 1945 and steamed by way of Pearl Harbor, Hawaii, to San Pedro, Los Angeles, arriving there on 5 February 1946.
 She departed San Pedro on 11 February 1946 on her way to Mobile, Alabama, where she arrived on 3 March 1946.
 She shifted to Algiers, Louisiana, on 4 July 1946 and decommissioned there on 23 September 1946.